ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 DynamoDB is hybrid of document and key value pair noSQL database types and features the following mix of data types:

-- Scalar types = String, Boolean, Binary and Number
+- Scalar types = String, Boolean, Binary, and Number

 - Sets - which are typed, non-ordered arrays including string set, number set, and binary set.